 The Dressing Rooms

 Dressing room number 42 is said to be frequented by the spirit of Anna Ragan.
-The Ragan family owned the property that the Fox was built on in an extravagant mansion.
+The Ragan family owned the property that the Fox was built on, back when it was an extravagant mansion.
 Anna is thought to have died in the house, and it seems she has no problem with her former home becoming a theatre.

 The Fox team honors her death by bringing her flowers.
 She is known to move things around the dressing room.
 Some even report seeing her apparition and hearing her voice.